Global Settings - Email and Social Media

 Booth Control - General New in release 2.5.522 and above is a feature we call Booth Control.
 With this feature you can operate your photo booth from a phone, tablet or another device on your wireless network.
 In Global Settings, select Booth Control ...

+Darkroom Email is now included with a current maintenance and is recommended for most users.
+Learn More About Darkroom Email!
 Begin by setting up your send account in the global settings section.
-For more information on that go to Email Accounts.
-Next, in the main settings tab Check the box for email.
-The Options button allows options for file size and information that is ...
+For more information on that go to Email Accounts. ...

 • Settings > Camera